niklasbuschmann/contrast/training.md

 Human HT29 colon cancer cells,  Image from [Broad Bioimage Benchmark Collection](https://bbbc.broadinstitute.org/BBBC008)

 #### Global segmentation
-Open above image by dragging into the Fiji window and run Threshold command: <code>Image > Adjust > Threshold...</code>
+Open above image by dragging it into the Fiji window and run Threshold command: <code>Image > Adjust > Threshold...</code>
-Choose different thresholding methods (such as Default, Huang, Otsu etc.) from the drop down list and check how they perform on your image.
+Choose different thresholding methods (such as Default, Huang, Otsu etc.) from the drop down list and check how well they perform on your image.
-Once satisfied with a particular method or by manually selecting the lower and upper bound values (using sliders), click on the Apply button to generate a thresholded image.
+Once satisfied with a particular method or by manually selecting the lower and upper threshold values (using sliders), click on the Apply button to generate a thresholded image.

 **Note**: All thresholding methods (such as Default, Huang, Otsu etc.) can be tested at once by using <code>Image > Adjust > Auto Threshold</code>